 The Munich Security Conference, created in 1963, once brought together German military officials with their United States and NATO counterparts to discuss countering the USSR.
 In its early years a few dozen people attended, but in 2025 some 450 CEOs, generals, and politicians were crammed into the Bayerisher Hof for what participants often call "Davos with guns."
-As I waited to head through security, wearing a yellow badge that indicated I didn't carry a firearm, German President Frank-Walter Steinmeier, who occupies a ceremonial role in the government, opened with a speech committing his nation to European unity, trans-

-By using this website, you agree to our use of cookies.
-We use cookies to provide you with a great experience and to help our website run effectively.
-"The absence of rules must not become the sternly, omitting any reference to German nting an arrest warrant for Israeli Prime national Criminal Court.
+As I waited to head through security, wearing a yellow badge that indicated I didn't carry a firearm, German President Frank-Walter Steinmeier, who occupies a ceremonial role in the government, opened with a speech committing his nation to European unity, trans-Atlanticism and the defense of liberal democracy.
+"The absence of rules must not become the guiding principle of a new world order," he said sternly, omitting any reference to German leaders, who had refused to commit to implementing an arrest warrant for Israeli Prime Minister Benjamin Netanyahu issued by the International Criminal Court.